You might have given in to procrastination or poorly estimated the time it would take to finish the task.

 - Leave feedback for completed tasks, and much more.

-Project management tools like Plaky allow you to fully customize your workspaces according to your project management style.
+Project management tools like Plaky allow you to fully customize your spaces according to your project management style.
 You can:

 - Color code your tasks,